Methodist Drug And Alcohol Rehab

 As a Christian denomination, Methodist churches suggest using faith as a tool for recovery.
 Programs like Alcoholics Anonymous that utilize a 12-step program including “a higher power” seem ideal.
 Specific Methodist rehab facilities do exist, but they may prove harder to find than a general, Christianity-based rehab.
 A Methodist rehab may focus more on compassion for yourself and those suffering around you to promote healing, rather than emphasizing the guilt and penitence some other religions prioritize in this situation.

 You’re Not Alone

 Battling a use disorder can instill feelings of hopelessness and guilt, but you don’t have to fight alone.
 Recovery works best when you’re receiving support and reaching out is the first step.
-Please consider contacting capable and caring professionals today.
+Please consider contacting capable and caring treatment providers today.
 They work to create opportunities for change and recovery in the lives of those struggling with addiction.